 The Best Filterless Air Purifier Technology

-Air Ionizers are to filterless machines what HEPA filters are to filtered machines.
-There is no better option that will provide the same level of effectiveness in this category of purifier.
-The have pros and cons, but at the end of the day they provide an effective way to remove pollutants from the air.
+Air Ionizers are to filterless machines what HEPA filters are too filtered machines.
+There is no better option that will provide the same level of effectiveness in this category of the purifier.
+The have pros and cons, but at the end of the day, they provide an effective way to remove pollutants from the air.